Phillip is a game enthusiast and loves playing all of the latest and greatest titles out there.

 - Chapter 5: Obtain the Sample

-All of these chapters can be completed in less than three hours, then you don't even have to be good at the game, which you would already be, since you need to complete the main game first.
+All of these chapters can be completed in less than three hours, and you don't even have to be good at the game.
+(Though you would probably already be since you need to complete the main game first.)

-This mode is simple, but so very addictive, the goal here is to stack up points by killing a variety of enemies, each enemy will give you a certain amount of points the stronger they are, the more they will give you, though, to get the highest score possible you need to kill them in a row with only 11 seconds apart anything longer and you will lose your combo.
+This mode is simple but so very addictive.
+The goal here is to stack up points by killing a variety of enemies.
+Each enemy will give you a certain amount of points the stronger they are.
+To get the highest score possible, you need to kill them in a row with only 11 seconds apart.
+Anything longer and you will lose your combo.

-Once time runs out the game session will end, starting time is enough to find enemies and start a slaughter Fest, while doing this and maintaining your combo, keep an eye out for special chests containing an item called bonus time, after you obtain this item, for the next 30 seconds each enemy you kill will be worth 1000 points so its best to find them as soon as possible in order to use the 30 seconds on weaker enemies.
+Once time runs out the game session will end.
+Once the game starts, you'll enough to find enemies and start a slaughter fest, while doing this and maintaining your combo, keep an eye out for special chests containing an item called bonus time.
+After you obtain this item, each enemy you kill will be worth 1000 points for the next 30 seconds, so its best to find them as soon as possible in order to use the 30 seconds on weaker enemies.

 Rate your experience here

-Overall the game was loads of fun, just not survival or horror to me it really felt like a shooter over anything else, due to the reasons that you can use currency to upgrade weapons, though like mentioned before was really easy as its easy to gain money on the game beside from the plentiful ammo drops.
+Overall, the game was loads of fun, just not survival or horror to me.
+It really felt like a shooter over anything else, due to the reasons that you can use currency to upgrade weapons, though like mentioned before was really easy as it's easy to gain money in the game, aside from the plentiful ammo drops.

-Resident Evil is available on all major platforms, including PS3, PS4, Xbox 360, Xbox One and PC, there are more platforms though they are a bit too old to list here.
+Resident Evil 4 HD Edition is available on all major platforms, including PS3, PS4, Xbox 360, Xbox One, and PC.

 Windows 7, Windows 8